 Most salmonid species utilize slightly different riverine habitats (Sedell et al., 1982; Sedell et al., 1984; McHenry, 2001) and out-migrate at different ages during their freshwater lifecycle (Roger Moseley, WDFW, personal communication, 2007; Jim Jorgensen, Hoh Tribe, personal communication, 2007).
-Over 95% of the spring/summer and fall Chinook out-migrate at as juveniles at age-0, which contrasts sharply with the tendency of the other species to remain in fresh water for at least a full year.
-Spring/summer Chinook spawn from mid-August through mid-October while fall Chinook and Coho spawn from mid-October through January.
-Winter Steelhead spawns from December through July.
-No information is available on the spawn timing of summer Steelhead, which are believed to spawn in the NF and SF Hoh Rivers inside Olympic National Park ("ONP") (McHenry, 2001).
-The juvenile and adult life histories, and ecology, of coastal Cutthroat and resident Rainbow trout are completely unstudied.
+Over 95% of the spring/summer and fall Chinook Salmon out-migrate as juveniles at age-0, which contrasts sharply with the tendency of the other species to remain in freshwater for at least a full year.
+Spring/summer Chinook Salmon spawn from mid-August through mid-October while fall Chinook Salmon and Coho Salmon spawn from mid-October through January.
+Winter steelhead spawn from December through July.
+No information is available on the spawn timing of summer steelhead, which are believed to spawn in the North Fork and South Fork Hoh Rivers inside ONP (McHenry, 2001).
+The juvenile and adult life histories and ecology of Coastal Cutthroat Trout and resident Rainbow Trout are completely unstudied.

-Bull trout are believed to spawn primarily in Olympic National Park, in the mainstem river or in tributaries with active glaciers (Brenkman and Meyer, 1999).
-More recently, extensive research on Bull trout has been conducted by ONP biologists to better understand life histories, morphology and migration patterns throughout the basin.
+Bull Trout are believed to spawn primarily in ONP, in the mainstem river or in tributaries with active glaciers (Brenkman and Meyer, 1999).
+More recently, extensive research on Bull Trout has been conducted by ONP biologists to better understand life histories, morphology, and migration patterns throughout the basin.
 Results indicate that there are three distinct life histories: 1) freshwater residency; 2) a single migration to sea; and 3) multiple migrations to sea (Brenkman and Corbett, 2005; Brenkman et al., 2007).
-Radio telemetry revealed that among fish that made multiple migrations to sea, some traveled to other coastal watersheds, including the Queets River, Quinault River and Kalaloch Creek before returning to the Hoh River (Brenkman and Corbett, 2005).
+Radio telemetry revealed that among fish that made multiple migrations to sea, some traveled to other coastal watersheds, including the Queets River, Quinault River, and Kalaloch Creek before returning to the Hoh River (Brenkman and Corbett, 2005).

 There is a wealth of peer-reviewed and unpublished reports on salmonid populations and habitat in the Hoh River Basin, although data gaps remain.
 Key factors limiting salmonid productivity in this basin were identified by Smith (2000).
-Washington Department of Natural Resources ("WDNR") conducted a partial watershed analysis, including a draft fish habitat module (McHenry, 2001) and a mass wasting module (Parks, 2001).
+Washington State Department of Natural Resources (DNR) conducted a partial watershed analysis, including a draft fish habitat module (McHenry, 2001) and a mass wasting module (Parks, 2001).
 Washington Department of Fish and Wildlife (WDFW) conducted a Level 1 Technical Assessment for WRIA 20 watersheds (Hook, 2004).
-U.S. Department of Interior's Bureau of Reclamation (BOR) also did a study of the Hoh for the WRIA 20 process (Lieb and Perry, 2005).
+U.S. Department of Interior's Bureau of Reclamation (USBR) also did a study of the Hoh for the WRIA 20 process (Lieb and Perry, 2005).
 A mid-watershed hydrologic and habitat analysis was conducted by the Wild Fish Conservancy in 2011 and 2012.
 Other studies have been conducted in the basin by state agencies, NGOs, the Hoh Tribe, and the Northwest Indian Fisheries Commission (NWIFC).
-Technical reports by WDNR (Cederholm and Scarlett, 1997) and the Wild Salmon Center (WSC, 2008) examined habitat conditions in major tributaries to the Hoh.
+Technical reports by DNR (Cederholm and Scarlett, 1997) and the Wild Salmon Center (WSC, 2008) examined habitat conditions in major tributaries to the Hoh.
 Replications of these studies are recommended.
-Recent geomorphic assessments have been done by the Western Federal Highways Division on channel migration, bank erosion and riparian conditions, particularly along the Upper Hoh County Road where infrastructure has been threatened.
-In 2021, Jefferson County and its partners will provide new hydraulic modeling as well as geomorphic, vegetation and habitat information and reports as part of its Middle Hoh River Resiliency and Action Plans.
-This effort will also generate new orthophotos for the reach and is seeking funds to obtain topobathy (green) LiDAR.
+Recent geomorphic assessments have been done by the Western Federal Highways Division on channel migration, bank erosion, and riparian conditions, particularly along the Upper Hoh County Road where infrastructure has been threatened.
+In 2022, Jefferson County and its partners will provide new hydraulic modeling as well as geomorphic, vegetation and habitat information and reports as part of its Middle Hoh River Resiliency and Action Plans.
+This effort generated new orthophotos for the reach, five conceptual restoration designs, and defined a "resiliency corridor."

-Collectively, these technical reports conclude that while habitat functions well compared to other watersheds in the western U.S., major impacts on fish populations have occurred, and the root causes are both technically complex and socially costly to restore.
+Collectively, these technical reports concluded that while habitat in the Hoh River Basin functions well compared to other watersheds in the western U.S., major impacts on fish habitat have occurred.